Jackie Presser: Second Reagan endorsement

 The Teamsters had endorsed Ronald Reagan for president in 1980, creating a furor within the American labor movement.
 However, AFL-CIO officials expressed hope that the Teamsters would endorse the Democratic candidate in 1984.
 This hope proved wrong.

 Presser announced on June 7, 1983 that he intended to endorse Reagan for re-election.
 A formal endorsement did not come in January 1984 as expected, and Presser strongly criticized the AFL-CIO for endorsing Democratic candidate Walter Mondale too early in the primary cycle.

 Worried Republicans waited throughout the spring and summer for a Teamster endorsement, but it was not forthcoming.
-In early August, Presser finally told White House aides that Teamster support for Reagan hinged on whether Reagan would remove Donald Dotson as chairman of the National Labor Relations Board.
+In early August, Presser finally told White House aides that Teamster support for Reagan hinged on whether Reagan would remove Donald L. Dotson as chairman of the National Labor Relations Board.
 The Dotson-led labor board had issued a string of decisions which the Teamsters considered anti-labor.
 On the eve of the Republican National Convention, Presser told the press that Dotson's removal was a "do-or-die situation" for the Teamsters, which held more NLRB-supervised organizing elections than any other union.
 Reagan refused to fire Dotson, although presidential aides said that a compromise would be reached over the NLRB's actions.

 Just a week later, the Teamsters endorsed Reagan.
 Vice President George H. W. Bush accepted the endorsement in person.
 The Teamster endorsement was the only large labor union endorsement Reagan received.
 In apparent gratitude, Reagan named Presser to the second Reagan transition team as a labor advisor.